The rapids on the Palmiet River will float your boat.

 The Kogelberg Nature reserve, just 90-minutes from Cape Town, is an area of pristine beauty.
 Fynbos-dotted mountains line the picturesque Palmiet River that offers chilled or adrenaline-pumping experiences depending on the time of year you visit.

-During high-water levels, rafting takes place in the longer section of the river, starting in the Kogelberg Nature Reserve, while the shorter section is reserved for when water levels are low.
+During high-water levels, rafting takes place on the longer 5km section of the river, while the shorter section is reserved for tubing when water levels are low.

 Whichever option you choose for your river-soaked adventure, it’s sure to be a thrill.